Available Now

 (Optional) Switch to a cloud AI provider

-Ollama works great for most deployments.
+The built-in CVEasy AI Engine works great for all deployments.
 If you want higher-quality analysis or don't have hardware to run a local model, you can switch AI providers in Settings:

 # In Settings → AI Provider Provider: OpenAI / Azure OpenAI API Key: (stored encrypted, never leaves your server) Model: gpt-4o / etc.